 Notable games at Banja Luka (from www.chessgames.com)

-Garry’s early years – Sudden tactics in strategic games!
-Kasparov vs. Browne
+Garry’s early years – Effective tactics combined with creative strategy!
+Kasparov vs. Browne (1979) 1-0

 Another world class blunder – Sergey Volkov checkmated in two!
 Volkov vs. Heberla (2008) 0-1